 Students enrolled in the Extended Campus Program (ECP) begin their course work at home approximately two months before meeting for on-campus coursework in Richmond.
 Students may add courses only by permission of the professor after the first day any class meets up to the drop/add deadline.
-ECP students may drop courses up to but no later than 5:00 p.m. on the last day of the second week of at-home course work.
-Thereafter, students may withdraw from a course and pay 50 percent tuition if they do so up to 5:00 p.m. on the last business day before the first day of the on-campus session.
+ECP students may drop courses up to but no later than the last day of the second week of at-home course work.
+Thereafter, students may withdraw from a course and pay 50 percent tuition if they do so up to the last business day before the first day of the on-campus session.
 Any student who wishes to withdraw from a course should be in contact with their professor and the associate dean for academic programs.
 If a student withdraws from a course, the course will remain on their transcript with a grade of "W" and will be neutral in relation to GPA calculations.